UK trials new breathing aid developed by Mercedes Formula One

 Development of the new device took fewer than 100 hours from initial meeting to production of the first one.
 The team working on it also includes Oxford Optronix, a small company that will manufacture the oxygen monitors for the CPAP devices.

-Britain is shortly due to announce it has placed an order for 10,000 ventilators to be made by a consortium of companies including Ford, Airbus and Rolls-Royce as part of efforts to fight the coronavirus, an industry source told Reuters.
+Britain announced separately on Monday that it has placed an order for 10,000 ventilators to be made by a consortium of companies including Ford, Airbus and Rolls-Royce as part of efforts to fight the coronavirus, an industry source told Reuters.

 Reporting by Sarah Young; editing by Guy Faulconbridge